Omer06/MemorizingWord/README.md

 * Right-click in project explorer window then click import.
 * Click 'import from egit' under egit folder
 * In appeared window , enter info about the project then import the project.
+* Create a database(name = Memorizingword , port=3306 , mysql)  and add role (1,ROLE_GUEST & 2,ROLE_ADMIN) to roles table before deploy the project at tomcat